sanger-tol/genomeassembly/README.md

 ## Credits

-sanger-tol/genomeassembly was originally written by Ksenia Krasheninnikova.
+sanger-tol/genomeassembly was originally written by @ksenia-krasheninnikova based on the ToL Genome Engine procedures.

 We thank the following people for their extensive assistance in the development of this pipeline: